-With time off work and no “term-time schedule”, a family staycation can be a thoroughly relaxing way to have a break and have some much-needed family time.
-Who knows, you might even have time to tick off some home and garden projects while you’re at it.
+With time off work and no “school term schedule”, a family staycation can be a thoroughly relaxing way to have a break and have some much-needed family time.
+Who knows, you might even have time to tick off some home and garden projects while you’re at it!

 2. The great New Zealand road trip

 A roadie with the kids can be a nightmare for some, and an amazing experience for others.
-The key to a successful family road trip is the planning – car snacks and activities for the kids and regular leg stretches and pre-booking your accommodation at peak summer times to secure your lodgings.
-No one likes the stress of dinner time looming and you still haven’t found a place to stay!
+The key to a successful family road trip is the planning – car snacks and activities for the kids and regular leg stretches.
+Pre-book your accommodation at peak summer times to secure your place to stay.
+No one likes the stress of dinner time looming and you still haven’t found a motel!